 And what are photos without the ability to edit them?
-When you view a photo, you can press Overflow > Edit to get at the numerous options for photo-editing.
+When you view a photo, you will also see an Edit button .
+Tap this button and you'll have plenty of options.
 Across the bottom from left to right, the edit categories are...